elimgoodman/elimgoodman.github.io/ideas/cyclops/index.md

 - Parameterized statements/jobs
 - Utilizing user-defined functions
 - Data schemas + pipeline validation
+- Making huge, super-complex flows (might be difficult to do in a visual manner)
 - The interface that non-technical people could use to get reports and see visualizations

 However, even though this is preliminary, I have built a (very ugly) prototype that allows me to suck in a big CSV and build flows around it, using Pig and D3.
 I don't know if it scales, but I like using it (I actually use it today for day to day work), so that's something!